RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/3DS/Mario Kart 7 (USA Rev 1.2) [0004000000030800]/Music Codes (14 Codes).md

 <details>
 <summary>Course Music Plays in Live View/Spectating Music is Track Music</summary>

-When spectating, instead of playing Live View music, it will play the course music of the race that you're
+When spectating, instead of playing Live View music, it will play the course music of the race that you're spectating

 ```armv7
 003D3660 EB0AB333